-- Learners mobile phones or devices may be searched by a member of the leadership team, with the consent of the learner or a parent/ carer.
-Content may be deleted or requested to be deleted, if it contravenes our policies.
-(See www.gov.uk/government/publications/searching-screening-and-confiscation) - Mobile phones and devices that have been confiscated will be released to parents or carers - If there is suspicion that material on a learner's personal device or mobile phone may be illegal or may provide evidence relating to a criminal offence, the device will be handed over to the police for further investigation.
+- Learners found in possession of a mobile phone or personal device during an exam will be reported to the appropriate examining body.
+This may result in the withdrawal from either that examination or all examinations. - If a learner breaches the policy, the phone or device will be confiscated and will be held in a secure place. - Staff may confiscate a learner's mobile phone or device if they believe it is being used to contravene our behaviour or bullying policy or could contain youth produced sexual imagery (sexting). - Pupils are not permitted to bring mobile phones or personal devices in school.
+If this is contravened, searches of mobile phone or personal devices will only be carried out in accordance with our policy.
+See www.gov.uk/government/publications/searching-screening-and-confiscation) - Mobile phones and devices that have been confiscated will be released to parents or carers at the end of the school day. - If there is suspicion that material on a learner's personal device or mobile phone may be illegal or may provide evidence relating to a criminal offence, the device will be handed over to the police for further investigation.